GabrieleRisso/SMSgpt/README.md

 ## Limitation and bugs:
 ```
 .
-Only one message at the time is supported, it trips if there are more the one message. it starts talking to itself.
+Only one message at the time is supported.
 .
 SMSs are limited to 160 chars.
 For now I'm limiting individual SMS to that lenght and not splitting them.
+SMS concatenation is possible.
 .
 A message is not sent when the body contains special chars, like emoji or strange char.
 .
 Real word use mode issue: the reply SMS sent from the server to the client is not displayed on server SMS messaging app, only in the console and client message app.
 ```